Oscilloscopes

 You can perform averaged measurements on an FFT channel to improve measurement accuracy or to help compensate for a low signal-to-noise ratio.

-A power spectral density is the measure of a signal's power content versus frequency.
-You can view the power spectral density of a signal while analysing data in the frequency domain; this is helpful for determining which frequency ranges have strong or weak variations in power.
+Power spectral density measures the power content compared to the frequency of a signal.
+You can view the power spectral density of a signal when you analyze data in the frequency domain.
+Power spectral density helps you determine which frequency ranges have strong or weak variations in power.

 - Add an oscilloscope to the large panel.